tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_faq_intl.md

 In iOS SDK v3.1.0+, the registration of the device token is automated and handled internally by the SDK, eliminating the need for you to manually call the API.

-## The device prompts for error "Error Domain=NSCocoaErrorDomain Code=3000" "No valid 'aps-environment' entitlement string found" or "UserInfo=0x16545fc0 {NSLocalizedDescription= No valid 'aps-environment' entitlement string found}".
+## The device prompts for error  "No valid 'aps-environment' entitlement string found" .

 Please check whether the ```bundle id``` configured in the Xcode project matches the configured Provision Profile file, and whether the Provision Profile file corresponding to the app has been configured with the message push capability.

 ## How does the client redirect or respond based on the message content?